Louis Johnson Lain

 He was preceded in death by his wife of 69 years, Geneva Vance Lain; two brothers, Robert and Harry Lain; and sister, May Stewart.

-He is survived by his two daughters, Lois Jean (Eddie) Tomlinson, Linda Lain (Dr. Wayne) Johnson; four grandchildren, Elder Danny (Shelia) Tomlinson, Tammie (Ray) Griffin, Ashlie Johnson Gallaher, Dr. Rick (Melissa) Johnson; 10 great-grandchildren, Heather (Chris) Brakefield, Chad (Kristin) Childers, Lain Tomlinson, Lacey (James III) Tiencken, Grace, AnnaBelle and Lofton Gallaher, Jordyn, Isaiah and Evie Johnson; and five great-great-grandchildren, Delaney Waugh, Cayden, Kaley and Kylie Childers and Hunter Brakefield.
+He is survived by his two daughters, Lois Jean (Eddie) Tomlinson, Linda Lain (Dr. Wayne) Johnson; four grandchildren, Elder Danny (Shelia) Tomlinson, Tammie (Ray) Griffin, Ashlie Johnson Gallaher, Dr. Rick (Melissa) Johnson; 10 great-grandchildren, Heather (Chris) Brakefield, Maritime Enforcement Special 1st Class Chad (Kristin) Childers, Lain Tomlinson, Lacey (James III) Tiencken, Grace, AnnaBelle and Lofton Gallaher, Jordyn, Isaiah and Evie Johnson; and five great-great-grandchildren, Delaney Waugh, Cayden, Kaley and Kylie Childers and Hunter Brakefield.

 Active pallbearers will be Ray Griffin, Rick Johnson, Lain Tomlinson, Chris Brakefield, James Tiencken III, Chad Childers, Lofton Gallaher.
 Honorary pallbearers will be the congregation of Beckwith Baptist Church.